Blu-J12/Jamie_BSE_Portfolio/index.md

 # Smart Glasses
 This project is a compact wearable computer, in the form of glasses.
-It makes use of a Raspberry Pi, which outputs into a small screen.
-The output is brought in front of the user’s eyes via the image reflected from the OLED screen.
-It can display simple information such as time, date, and short documents.
-It will additionally have speech to text in order to receive voice commands, using discreet bluetooth earphones for audio information relay.
+It will have a few simple functions such as displaying time, date, or documents, and voice commands using text recognition.
+It will utilize a Raspberry Pi 0 W for the "brains" of the glasses, since the model has built-in bluetooth and wifi capabilities.
+It will use a reflection from a .96 inch OLED screen to display information in front of the wearer's eyes.
+The Pi will control the other components and run all the required code, including the OLED screen, a discreet earpiece, and software function.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|